Cho Jung-tai

 Cho Jung-tai (卓榮泰 (Cho2 Jung2-tʻai4, Zhuó Róngtài); born 22 January 1959) is a Taiwanese politician who has served as the premier of the Republic of China (Taiwan) since 2024.

-He served on the Taipei City Council from 1990 to 1998, when he was first elected to the Legislative Yuan.
+A member of the Democratic Progressive Party (DPP), Cho served on the Taipei City Council from 1990 to 1998, when he was first elected to the Legislative Yuan.
 Cho remained a legislator through 2004, when he was appointed deputy secretary-general to the president during the Chen Shui-bian administration.
-During Frank Hsieh's 2008 presidential bid, Cho assumed the post of Secretary-General of the Democratic Progressive Party.
-He returned to public service in 2017, as secretary-general of the Executive Yuan under Premier William Lai.
-In 2019, Cho succeeded Tsai Ing-wen as leader of the Democratic Progressive Party.
+During Frank Hsieh's 2008 presidential bid, Cho assumed the post of Secretary-General of the DPP.
+He returned to public service in 2017, as secretary-general of the Executive Yuan under Premier Lai Ching-te.
+In 2019, Cho succeeded Tsai Ing-wen as leader of the DPP.
 He remained leader of the party until May 2020, when Tsai resumed the role.

+Cho worked on Lai Ching-te's 2024 presidential campaign and was appointed premier following Lai's election and inauguration as president.

 Early life and education

-Cho was born in Taipei, Taiwan.
-He obtained his Bachelor of Laws (LL.B.) degree from National Chung Hsing University, and earned a Bachelor of Arts (B.A.) from Soochow University in Taipei.
+Cho was born in Taipei, Taiwan, on January 22, 1959.
+Both his father and grandfather worked for the Taiwan Railways Administration.
+His father later became a member of the Taipei City Council.

+In 1977, while still a high-school student, Cho received a Kuomintang (KMT) membership card, although he later said that he did not subsequently transfer his party registration.
+After high school, he graduated from National Chung Hsing University with a Bachelor of Laws (LL.B.) degree in 1984.
+His law school classmates included Hsu Kuo-yung.

+In 1985, at age 25, Cho began working as a paralegal at the Century United Law Office (世紀聯合法律事務所) in Taipei.
+The following year, he became a consultant to Taiwan New Culture (台灣新文化), a magazine associated with opposition politician Frank Hsieh, and in 1987 joined Hsieh's staff after Hsieh was elected to the Taipei City Council.